Self loving affirmations—love ‘em or hate ‘em?

 - Break down your self love affirmations into tiny steps

-Or skip right to some of my favorite self love affirmations:
+Or skip right to some of my favorite self loving affirmations:

-1. Make your self-love affirmations a journey towards a goal
+Make your self loving affirmations a journey towards a goal

 Rather than thinking of an affirmation as a statement of fact, see it as a map to help guide you on a journey.